 Japan’s Takashi Miike became a cult name for himself with films like Audition (1999), Ichi the Killer (2001) and Visitor Q (2001), which went to extremes of violence and/or pushed things way across taboo lines, along with other efforts like Dead or Alive (1999), The Happiness of the Katakuris (2001) and Gozu (2003) that were applauded for their sheer dementia.
 Since the 1990s, Miike has been extremely prolific, putting out 3-4 films per year, sometimes twice that, and placing his fingers into dozens of different genres.
 In more recent years, he has begun to veer off into a series of experiments that left everybody scratching their heads with the likes of Big Bang Love, Juvenile A (2006), Sukiyaki Django Western (2007), God’s Puzzle (2008), YatterMan (2009) and Yakuza Apocalypse (2015).
 (See bottom of page for a full list of Takashi Miike’s other genre films).

 At the same time, Miike is constantly pulling back out of the play and creating an additional meta-fictional layer dealing with the lives of the principal actors.
-Here there is a love triangle among the actors that mirrors the roles they play – in the play, Iemon is a penniless samurai looking to rise above his station by marriage, while his real-life counterpart Kosuke is an actor looking for a big break; Kosuke is sleeping with Miyuki, an established actress who plays Iwa, the longsuffering first wife who comes from a higher social station; as his character Iemon realises that he must kill Iwa, Kosuke begins an affair with the younger actress who plays the daughter of his patron that he desires to marry.
-Rather than have a modern day equivalent of Kosuke/Iemon killing Miyuki with poison, Miike more mundanely has her become obsessed with a possible pregnancy and start mentally collapsing over his infidelity.
+Here there is a love triangle among the actors that mirrors the roles they play – in the play, Iemon is a penniless samurai looking to rise above his station by marriage, while his real-life counterpart Kosuke is an actor looking for a big break; Kosuke is sleeping with Miyuki, an established actress who plays Iwa, the longsuffering first wife who comes from a higher social station; as his character Iemon realises that he must kill Iwa, Kosuke begins an affair with the younger actress who plays the role of the daughter of his patron that his character desires to marry.
+Rather than have a modern day equivalent of Kosuke/Iemon killing Miyuki with poison, Miike more mundanely has her become obsessed with his infidelity and a possible pregnancy and start mentally collapsing.

 The other comparison might come to Kantemir (2015), which came out not long after, and took a far more overtly supernatural interpretation in showing a cursed play coming to life and the roles possessing the actors to replay them.
-Although the closest work you could point to would be The French Lieutenant’s Woman (1981), which told a period story about a woman’s abandonment but added another layer on top of that about an affair between the two principal actors appearing in the film version we are watching, using the characters/actors to reflect on the central relationship between different time periods.
+Although perhaps the closest work you could point to would be The French Lieutenant’s Woman (1981), which told a period story about a woman’s abandonment but added another layer on top of that about an affair between the two principal actors appearing in the film version we are watching, using the characters/actors to reflect on the central relationship between different time periods.

-Over Your Dead Body is one of Takashi Miike’s better films.
+Over Your Dead Body is one of Takashi Miike’s better films of the 2010s.
 Certainly, among the crazed and downright wacky offerings he has been tossing off in the last few years, it is made with an uncommon degree of control.
 The mood is much more subdued and sombre than we usually get from Miike.
 Miike keeps his hand restrained, except towards the end of the film where he lets go and peppers Yotsuya Kaidan up with an assortment of nasty facial disfigurements and severed heads.